 Ongoing: Stay Informed and Up to Date

 Today’s ever-changing world of information technology requires constant monitoring.
-A formal privacy program ensures that guidelines are up to date and employees receive the training they need.
+A formal corporate privacy program ensures that guidelines are up to date and employees receive the training they need.
 The result is secure and cost-effective data storage for your organization and customers.